 • Unconscious Bias Analysis – Provide personalized cultural collaboration assessments and create individual action plans.

-• Diversity, Inclusion and Equity Talk Sessions – 18 minute sessions on the matrix of intersectionality & implicit bias, cultural intersectionality, gender diversity and pay equity, and transgender discrimination.
+• Diversity, Inclusion and Equity Talk Sessions – 18 minute sessions on the matrix of intersectionality & implicit bias, cultural intersectionality, gender diversity and pay equity, and Connecting Communities & Companies: Engaging Your Community Leaders.

 Emcee for the Philadelphia Diversity & Inclusion Conference will be Nina Vaca, Chairman and CEO of Pinnacle Group and keynote speaker is Howard Ross, Founder of Cook Ross.
 For additional speakers and panelists, click here.